marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

 ---
-sidebar_position: 12
+sidebar_position: 13
 ---

 # Persistence

-When you instantiate your store, you can optionally pass it a `persistor`, which is an object that may be used for local persistence, i.e., keeping the current app state saved to the local disk of the device.
+When you create your store, you can optionally pass a `persistor`.
+This object handles local persistence, meaning it keeps the current app state saved to the device's disk.

-You should create your own `MyPersistor` class which extends the `Persistor` abstract class.
+You should create your own `MyPersistor` class that extends the `Persistor` abstract class.
-This is the recommended way to use it:
+Here is the recommended way to use it:

 ```dart
 var persistor = MyPersistor();